remunds/data-offloading-app/README.md

-# Nature 4.0
-Conservation strategies require the observation and assessment of landscape.
-Expert surveys must make trade-offs here between level of detail, spatial coverage, and temporal repetition, which are only partially resolved even by resorting to airborne or satellite-based remote sensing approaches.
-This limits differentiated conservation planning and response options.

-# Data-Offloading
+# About this project

+In support of the [Nature 4.0 project](https://www.uni-marburg.de/de/fb19/natur40) an app was developed for collecting nature data and making them available to researchers.

-The Data-Offloading project is split into three different repositories.
+This project is split into three different repositories:

 * [backend](https://github.com/remunds/data-offloading-backend/)
 * [box](https://github.com/remunds/data-offloading-box)